-- 2. Clean sealing surface (1). - 3.
-Apply clean engine oil to O ring seal (2) for the new oil filter (3).
+- 3. Clean sealing surface (2). - 4.
+Apply clean engine oil to O ring seal (3) for the new oil filter.

-Do not fill the oil filter with oil before installing.
+Do not fill the oil filters with oil before installing them.
 This oil would not be filtered and could be contaminated.
-Contaminated oil can cause accelerated wear to engine components.
+Contaminated oil can cause accelerated wear to engine components or engine damage.

-4. Install the new oil filter (3).
-Spin on the oil filter until the O ring (2) contacts the sealing surface (1).
-Then rotate the oil filter 1 full turn.
-Remove the container and disposal of the waste oil in accordance with local regulations.
+5. Install the new oil filter.
+Spin on the oil filter until the O ring contacts the sealing surface (2).
+Then rotate the oil filter /4 of a full turn.